yousufiqbal/expense-manager/README.md

 6. Test Completely
 7. Comment code
 8. Improve readme.md
+9. Verification email SMTP timeout issue
-9. Add urlName to incomeCategories (for searching others in income-categories, it is needed)
+10. Add urlName to incomeCategories (for searching others in income-categories, it is needed)

 ## Roadmap